Sweet and Savory Ground Chicken Picadillo (Easy 30 Minute Skillet)

 How To Make Chicken Picadillo

-Prepare the ingredients: chop the bell pepper, garlic, onions, olives, cilantro, and tomatoes (if you are using fresh tomatoes); set them all aside.
+1. Prepare the ingredients: Chop the pepper, garlic, onion, olives, cilantro, and fresh tomatoes (if using); set aside.

 • Boost the flavor: Add a splash of soy sauce or tamari just before serving for a subtle umami kick.

-• Prevent sticking: If the ground chicken starts to stick to the skillet while browning, deglaze the pan with a tablespoon or two of water (or chicken broth) to loosen it up and add extra flavor.
+• Prevent sticking: If the ground chicken starts to stick to the skillet while browning, deglaze the pan with a tablespoon or two of chicken broth (or a splash of dry white wine) to loosen it up and add extra flavor.

 chicken picadillo in a bowl with lettuce and cheese